Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 1/5
+### Misinformed Clues: 2/5
-**Poor - Needs significant revision**
+**Fair - Below expectations**

-The misinformed clues are ineffective.
-The first clue's 'hidden island' is a strong misdirection that doesn't align with the book, making it less subtly ambiguous and more just incorrect.
-The second clue ('young woman', 'dystopian society') is entirely unrelated to the correct answer and doesn't offer any 'relevant connection' or 'productive confusion' for the misinformed player concerning the actual book.
+The second misinformed clue ('It centers on a young woman's struggle...') is problematic as it refers to a 'young woman' protagonist and a 'dystopian society,' which does not align with the correct answer or any of the choices.
+This makes it too obviously deceptive and lacks a subtle, relevant connection, thus failing to create productive confusion.
+The first clue is slightly better but still quite vague in its connection.

 ✅ Strengths:
 - Attempt to create ambiguity